 23. When will funds from the scholarship be available to me, and what will I be able to use it for?

-Half of the scholarship funds will be applied to the student’s bursar account in Fall Semester 2019 and the other half will be applied in Spring Semester 2020.
+Half of the scholarship funds will be applied to the winning students' bursar account in Fall Semester 2021 and the other half will be applied in Spring Semester 2022.
 Scholarship funds may be used for tuition, books, and fees.